 “I don’t know where that’s going to go in our city,” Albright continued.
 “And then you end up having to go for a special permit for a parking waiver, which defeats the whole point.”

-Committee Chair Lisle Baker disagreed and said parking requirments.
+Committee Chair Lisle Baker disagreed and supported parking requirments.

 “Remember that we’re talking about potentially uses that gather people to them, and certainly something like the West Newton Cinema would fit into that category,” Lisle said.

 Albright noted that the West Newton Cinema has no parking requirement but has still existed for nearly 100 years.
-If the cinema (which is slightly more than 11,000 square feet) had been required to one parking space per 300 square feet, the Planning Department said, it would have to have 20 parking spaces.
+If the cinema (which is slightly more than 11,000 square feet) had been required to have one parking space per 300 square feet, the Planning Department said, it would need 20 parking spaces.

 “Which tells me that this parking requirement is kind of fool-hardy,” Albright said.
 “A hundred people come there at one time and they somehow find parking in West Newton.”